Reiburn/NokiaDisplay/README.md

 NokiaDisplay
 ============

-The fastest, 100% framebuffered Nokia 3310/PCD8544 display driver for the Arduino
+A fast and light framebuffered Nokia 3310 display driver for the Arduino.